Fox Professing

 Fox, Dennis., & Prilleltensky, Isaac (Eds.).
 (1997).
 Critical Psychology: An Introduction.
 London: Sage Publications.

-Fromm, E. (1962).
-Beyond the chains of illusion: My encounter with Marx and Freud.
+Fromm, Erich.
+(1962).
+Beyond the Chains of Illusion: My Encounter with Marx and Freud.
 New York: Simon & Schuster.

 Gamson, William A., & Modigliani, Andre (1979).
 Conceptions of Social Life: A Text-Reader for Social Psychology.
 Washington, DC: University Press of America.